ylow/turicreate/userguide/sframe/data-manipulation.md

 Using the most frequent items and quantiles described here, you can probably almost picture the distribution of years, where the tallest part is squarely within the 2000s.
 Fortunately, we don't have to just picture it in our heads.
-Turi Create provides visualizations of SFrames, as well as other data structures.
+Turi Create provides visualizations of XFrames, as well as other data structures.
 Turi Create visualization is covered in depth in the [Visualization](../vis/README.md) section.
 To view a histogram of the SArray, we run: